 The climate on the island is described as tropical due to the coastal and lowland areas.
 January and February are the coolest months on the island, and August is the warmest.
 Wet season on the north coast is usually November to January, whereas the rest of the island will be May to November.
 So make sure you plan your trip accordingly.

 One of the largest marine parks in the Caribbean can be found in the Dominican Republic, and is a great way to encounter the marine life.
-A visit to the Eastern National Park will mean traveling to the South-East of the island, so perfect if you are staying in, or near to Punta Cana.
+A visit to the Eastern National Park will mean travelling to the South-East of the island, so perfect if you are staying in, or near to Punta Cana.
 There’s a small entry fee as it’s a protected site, but within the park you’ll encounter some of the 539 species of flowers, 144 types of birds and a lot of sea life.

 To see some history of the island, visit the historic neighbourhood of Santo Domingo, which is the oldest European settlement of the New World and is a UNESCO World Heritage site.
 The restored buildings and cobbled streets give the area a unique vibe, and make sure you visit the local coffee houses and cafes for an authentic taste of the island – you might even find an interesting trinket to bring home from one of the street vendors.